askn37/jtag2updi/README.md

 - FUSE can be written using the same command codes as EEPROM.
 - USERROW can be written using the same command code as FLASH.
 (However, you should use a specially prepared method.)

-Only in this series, the FLASH page granularity is 512 bytes.
+This family has a FLASH page granularity of 512 bytes.
 However, since NVM writers that support this size are not common, `AVRDUDE` attempts to write his data in two 256-byte blocks.

 #### NVMCTRL version 3,5